linhkikuchi/spina_sample_app/README.md

 (*) Is you don't find Puma in the application server list, refer to this [link](https://support.cloud.engineyard.com/hc/en-us/articles/205413928-Use-Puma-with-Engine-Yard-Cloud).

 (**) Spina supports any database ActiveRecord does.
-We recommend MySQL specifically for this guide because our sample data loading procedure uses `pg_dump` and `pg_restore` commands.
+We recommend Postgresql specifically for this guide because our sample data loading procedure uses `pg_dump` and `pg_restore` commands.
 Our sample data is the whole Rails 5 api documentation loaded into a CMS system, which is considerably larger than the default one.
 That way you can make an educated decision after appraising performance.

 #### Booting a cluster